sushil2601/javaScript_practise/REACT.md

 Q. ReactMemo :-
 Ans :-
-    React.memo is a higher-order component (HOC) that memoizes a functional component.
+    .React.memo is a higher-order component (HOC) that memoizes a functional component.

+    .It memoize whole functional component.

-    It prevents a component from re-rendering if its props haven't changed.
+    .It prevents a component from re-rendering if its props haven't changed.

+    .It is used only in functional component.

+    .PureComponent and shouldComponentUpdate we used in class component for memoization.

         syntax :-
                 const MemoizedComponent = React.memo(Component);